jccohrs/land-use-translator/README.md

    - management.nc: Contains irrigation data; this file is only required if irrigation is enabled (i.e., if `irri` is set to True).
    - add_tree_cover.nc: Tree cover data, used if addtree is active (i.e., if `addtree` is set to True).
 - **Landmate PFTs Maps**: Contains data for 16 Plant Functional Types (PFTs), providing detailed vegetation characterization.
 The data can be downloaded from [WDC Climate](https://www.wdc-climate.de/ui/entry?acronym=LM_PFT_EUR_v1.1).
+- **Mcgrath Data (Optional)**: For the backward extension of historical forest type distribution, additional information on the relative distribution of broadleaf and needleleaf forests, derived from the McGrath dataset, can be utilized.
+For more information about obtaining this dataset, please contact the maintainers of this project.
 - **Sea-Land Mask (Optional)**:
    - By default, the sea-land mask will be calculated from the Landmate PFT maps based on land classification.
    - If you want to use a custom sea-land mask, you can provide the path to the file via the `path_file_lsm` parameter in the configuration file.
-- **Background Data (Optional)**:
+- **Background Data (Optional)**: In certain cases, where a certain vegetation type is not present within a grid cell but should be increased according to the LUH2 and the rules provided by the LUT, a background map of potential vegetation is needed.
    - The project already provides global background data.
-This data will be used to enhance the simulation.
+This data can be used to enhance the simulation (i.e. set `backgrd` to True).
 If you prefer to use your own regional or global background data, you can specify the path to the new data files via `path_file_back*` and `path_file_back*_global` parameters.
-   - Additionally, there is a new parameter `prepare_backgrd` that, if set to `True`, will prepare the global background data to a regional scale to match the LUT's grid.

-By default, all required and optional datasets should be located in a designated data/ directory.
+By default, the datasets should be located in a designated `data/` directory.
 If different storage locations are prefered, alternative paths for each dataset can be specified in a configuration file.
 This will be further detailed in the Usage section bellow.

 ## Installation Guide